Prescription of the Robin spectrum

-To construct $\Omega_\varepsilon^x$, we first recall the domain $W_{N+1}$, a Euclidean tubular neighborhood of $S_{N+1}$ (the star graph with $N+1$ points), which was constructed in \S IV of \cite{CV2}.
-Let $K$ be a constant such that one can place at least $N$ points with pairwise distance greater than 2 on $S^n_K$ (the sphere in $\mathbb R^n$ of radius $K$).
-We position $S_{N+1}$ in $\mathbb R^n$ such that the center point is at the origin of $\mathbb R^n$, and the other points lie on $S^n_K$ with pairwise distance greater than 2.
-Then, $W_{N+1}$ is the tubular neighborhood of radius 1 of $S_{N+1}$ in $\mathbb R^n$.
+To construct $\Omega_\varepsilon^x$, we start with $S_{N+1}$, the star graph with $N+1$ vertices.
+Let $W_{N+1}$ be the radius 1 Euclidean tubular neighborhood of $S_{N+1}$, constructed in \S IV of \cite{CV2} as follows: Choose a constant $K$ such that the sphere $S^{n-1}_K \subset \mathbb R^{n}$ (of radius $K$) admits at least $N$ points with pairwise distances strictly greater than 2.
+Embed $S_{N+1}$ into $\mathbb R^n$ by placing the center vertex at the origin of $\mathbb R^n$, and placing the remaining vertices on $S^{n-1}_K$ such that their pairwise distances are greater than 2.
+Then, $W_{N+1}$ can be taken as the Euclidean tubular neighborhood of radius 1 of $S_{N+1}$ in $\mathbb R^n$.